dandeviant/ITT440-UDPClientServer/README.md

 =======================

-Client Server programs using User Datagram Protocol
+Client Server programs using User Datagram Protocol\
+So far, the codes are only usable in Ubuntu/Debian-based Linux.
+Haven't tried on any other OSs yet\

 Objective:
 - Server send current time to client